magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-cc-ukss

-It checks that the Switch/Solo/Maestro issue number and start date are filled.
+Checks that the Switch/Solo/Maestro issue number and start date are filled.

 #### Example